 A wide range of common treatments for hyperhidrosis includes:

-- Medicines.
-Medicines may prevent stimulation of sweat glands.
+- Medicines -- Use of some medicines may prevent stimulation of sweat glands.
 These are prescribed for certain types of hyperhidrosis such as excessive sweating of the face.
-Medicines have side effects and are not right for everyone.
+Medicines can have side effects and are not right for everyone.

-- Botox.
-Botulinum toxin type A (Botox) is used to treat severe underarm, palmar, and plantar sweating.
+- Botulinum toxin -- Botulinum toxin is used to treat severe underarm, palmar, and plantar sweating.
 This condition is called primary axillary hyperhidrosis.
 Botulinum toxin injected into the underarm temporarily blocks the nerves that stimulate sweating.
 Side effects include injection-site pain and flu-like symptoms.
-Botox used for sweating of the palms can cause mild, but temporary weakness and intense pain.
+Botulinum toxin used for sweating of the palms can cause mild, but temporary weakness and intense pain.